A Broadside Collision Is One Of The Most Dangerous Car Accidents

-If your vehicle was struck in a T-Bone collision, consult an experienced Ohio auto accident attorney at once.
-Our attorneys have earned a superior reputation as being top litigators of complicated personal injury cases throughout Ohio.
-Speak with a car crash attorney at Crandall & Pera Law right away to protect your interests.
+If your vehicle was struck in a T-Bone collision, consult an experienced auto accident attorney as soon as possible.
+At Crandall & Pera Law, our attorneys have earned a superior reputation as being top litigators of complicated personal injury cases throughout Ohio.

 The side of a car is its most vulnerable place.
 It has no controlled collapse structures such as there are in the engine compartment and trunk.
 Although the side doors may be reinforced by steel beams, only the slender doorpost on which they are mounted supports the roof of the passenger compartment at that point.
 An impact into the doorpost can cause the vehicle’s floor to buckle and its roof to be pulled down onto the passengers’ heads.